jrockway/json-logs/README.md

 message, like: `{"foo":"info", "bar":"2022-01-01T00:00:00.123", "baz":"information!"}`, then
 `jlog --levelkey=foo --timekey=bar --messagekey=baz` will allow jlog to properly format those logs.

+There is some logic to guess the log format based on the first line.
+If this yields incorrect results, file a bug, but setting any of `--levelkey`, `--timekey`, or `--messagekey` will completely disable auto-guessing.

+Some loggers put all structured data into one key; you can merge that key's values into the main set of fields with `--upgrade <key>`.
+This makes eliding of repeated fields work for that log format.
+Logs that look like they were produced by a known library that does this are automatically upgraded.

+Some loggers output schema format information with each log message.
+You can delete keys like this with `--delete <key>`.
+Logs that look that look like they were produced by a known library that does this automatically have that key deleted.
+(You can do this with `del(.key)` in a JQ program, as well.)

 ## Output

 There are many options to control the output format.
-You can output times in your favorite format with `-t XXX`, where XXX is one of the options listed above or any [go time format string](https://pkg.go.dev/time#pkg-constants).
+You can output timestamps in your favorite format with `-t XXX`, where XXX is one of the options listed above or any [go time format string](https://pkg.go.dev/time#pkg-constants).

 If you want to distinguish events that happened in the same second as the previous line, use `-s`.